-We also have the Diabetic Nurse Specialist who comes in and does clinics once a fortnight with Clare or Susan.
+We also have the Diabetic Nurse Specialist who comes in and does clinics once a fortnight with Susan.

 Patients suffering from hypertension will be sent two appointments for their review.
 The first is for a blood test.
-The second appointment, for 4 days after your blood test, will be with our practice nurse Clare Botone or Susan Walton.
+The second appointment, for 4 days after your blood test, will be with our practice nurse Susan Walton.

-Patients who have a history of a stroke will be required to have a blood test and a review appointment with our Senior Practice Nurse Clare Botone or Practice Nurse Susan Walton.
+Patients who have a history of a stroke will be required to have a blood test and a review appointment with Practice Nurse Susan Walton.

 Self-referral to physio download our leaflet